Inpatient vs Outpatient Drug Rehab

 3. Equity in Treatment Opportunities:

 • Ethical Dilemma: Not all individuals have equal access to inpatient care, often due to financial constraints or limited availability of treatment facilities.
-The ethical question here revolves around the equity of treatment opportunities: how do we ensure that individuals from diverse backgrounds, including those from low-income communities, have access to the same quality of care?
+The moral question here revolves around the equity of treatment opportunities: how do we ensure that individuals from diverse backgrounds, including those from low-income communities, have access to the same quality of care?

 4. Balancing Structure and Independence: